zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 }
 ```

-Now you can assign your custom provider to the configuration and call your query as shown below.
+Now, you can assign your custom provider to the configuration and call your query as shown below.

 ``` cs
 // Create a config object and pass the custom TypeProvider